FabLabWgtn/Lampshade/DIY-instructions-workshop-runsheet.md

 ## 6️⃣  **wire the lamp**

-⛔️ ⚠️  ***Wiring up electrical appliances is a serious matter and the results of an amateur job could be devastating for your you & those around you.
+⛔️ ⚠️  ***Wiring up electrical appliances is a serious matter and the results of an amateur job could be devastating for you & those around you.
 The Internet is not enough and bad/insufficient advices are too common.
 So if you’ve never done it before, I very strongly recommend you to seek help in a local Fab Lab or to someone with the right experience / expertise to walk through it.***

 The steps are to: